 St. Louis has hosted dozens of talented individuals in a variety of fields.
 Whether they were born here or moved here in adulthood, there have been plenty of icons who have excelled in sports, literature, music, acting, and business.
 Here is a handpicked selection of some of the bigger names you may recognize:

-Joseph Pulitzer (1847-1911) – publisher of the St. Louis Post-Dispatch and man behind the creation of the Pulitzer Prize
+- Joseph Pulitzer (1847-1911) – publisher of the St. Louis Post-Dispatch and the man behind the creation of the Pulitzer Prize

 (“Johnny B. Goode”)